cabforum/netsec/docs/NSR.md

 ##### 2.2.4

-The CA MUST enforce the use of Multi-Party Control for physical access to any CA Infrastructure component.
+The CA MUST enforce the use of Multi-Party Control for physical access to any Root CA System.

-Where multiple CA Infrastructure components are located in a physically isolated and dedicated Physically Secure Environment, Multi-Party Control enforced for physical access to such a Physically Secure Environment satisfies this requirement.

 ##### 2.2.5